 Sausage is one of (if not) the most popular foods to serve with red beans and rice.
-The reason for this is simple: sausages are tasty, cheap, easy to find, and go well with almost anything you throw at them.
+The reason for this is simple: sausages are tasty, cheap, easy to find, and sausage goes well with many dishes, which is pretty much anything you throw at them.

-Some people recommend pairing Andouille sausage with red beans and rice, but honestly, there is really no wrong type of sausage.
+Some people recommend pairing Andouille sausage with this specific bean type and rice, but honestly, there is really no wrong type of sausage.
 So don’t hesitate to “mix and match” to your heart’s content.

 Homemade sausage, no problem!
 Watch this video to know: